winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   - [IntelliJ](https://plugins.jetbrains.com/plugin/22353-wing) - Community extension

 ## Step 1 - Installation & Scaffolding
-In this step, we will be creating our project by setting up two folders:
+In this step, we will be creating our project.

- - `backend` - The place for Wing's backend code
- - `frontend` - The place for our React app code

 ### Creating a React App with Vite